 Advanced Placement Options

-Applicants with previous experience in the field of sonography, in an educational system not approved by the JRC-DMS or in an on the job training situation will not be granted advanced standing in the program.
-Students from JRC-DMS approved programs of Diagnostic Medical Sonography seeking transfer must satisfy all of the requirements of a regular applicant.
+Applicants with previous experience in the field of sonography, in an educational program not approved by CAAHEP or in an on the job training situation will not be granted advanced standing in the program.
+Students from CAAHEP accredited programs of Diagnostic Medical Sonography seeking transfer must satisfy all of the requirements of a regular applicant.
 An updated transcript and a letter of recommendation from the director of the current program must be mailed to the Cox College Admissions office.
 Consideration for transfer will be granted on an individual basis.

 Application and Admissions